Building Energy and Environmental Performance Modelling (MSc)

 - The appropriate use of mechanical services in buildings, and appropriate methods for their assessment.

 Please see the Welsh School of Architecture website for more information about taught modules.

 In a second stage of the course, students are able to investigate in greater depth an aspect of the subject that interests them.
 They produce a written dissertation based on their research.

-The course is suitable for graduates or practitioners in disciplines related to the built environment, such as architecture, building services engineering, building technology or environmental studies, who would like to develop expertise and skills in advanced modelling and simulation methods.
+The course is suitable for graduates or practitioners in disciplines related to the built environment, such as architecture, planning, civil or mechanical engineering, building technology or environmental studies, who would like to develop expertise and skills in advanced modelling and simulation methods.
 Applicants should possess a good first degree, or equivalent work experience in a relevant discipline.